How To Make Classic Margaritas on the Rocks

 We have included affiliate links to products and services related to the topic of this post.

-This post contains affiliate links, and we will be compensated if you purchase after clicking on those links.
+We may earn a commission if you purchase after clicking on those links.

 As an Amazon Associate, I earn from qualifying purchases.

-Read Our Full Disclosure and Privacy Policy
+Read Our Full Disclosure Policy and Privacy Policy

 How To Make Classic Margaritas

-While you may prefer to skip to the recipe card, we suggest reading the entire blog post to avoid missing valuable tips and substitution suggestions and to ensure you have the necessary ingredients, equipment, and understanding of the steps and timings.
+While you may prefer to skip to the recipe card, we recommend reading through the blog post to avoid missing valuable tips and substitution suggestions and to ensure you have the necessary ingredients, equipment, and understanding of the steps and timings.

 A margarita is a cocktail consisting of tequila, orange liqueur, and lime juice often served with salt on the rim of the glass.
 The drink is served shaken with ice (on the rocks), blended with ice (frozen margarita), or without ice (straight up).